rasodu/AspnetCoreOnHerokuSample/eng/req/PRODUCTBACKLOG.md

 - How to async lock.
 One of the way is to use [Nito.AsyncEx](https://www.nuget.org/packages/Nito.AsyncEx/).

 ### Implemented
-- Deploy on Heroku.
-Below, we are documenting the reasons to choose Heroku over other solutions(Kubernetes or other containerized workload management technology.)
-  - The aim of the project is to provide fastest way to deploy the project.
-Heroku's services free developers from setting up a lot of things that they need to run production level web application.
-  - Production website should use SSL certificate.
-Heroku manages SSL.
-There is a lot of work involved in using and managing SSL certificates.
-  - You will also need load balancer.
-Heroku takes care of this too.
-  - Logging works out of the box.
-You would need a way to aggregate logs from multiple containers in Docker solutions.
-  - Pipeline is another advantage.
-You can quickly setup test app.
-Without Heroku you need to setup mirror of production infrastructure for test releases.(Though, at this point Heroku doesn't allow pipeline upgrades for Docker projects)
-  - Heroku also provide quick way to put website in maintenance mode.
-With other approaches you need to configure a way to do something similar.
-  - Heroku push to deploy works out of the box.
-With Kubernetes would need to setup something separate to enable this.
-CD is implemented right into Heroku.
-  - You would need to maintain the cluster with Kubernetes or other containerized workload management technology.
 - Deploy using docker image.
   - There is a possibility that a build pack could fail.
 Docker provides very reliable way to run projects in production.
   - If it works on developer's machine, then it will always work on production too.
 Docker eliminate chance of missing production dependency during deployment.